 What does all of this have to do with Butterfinger Brownies?
 Nothing, really.
-Except that the joy of eating butterfinger brownies significantly outweighed the uncomfortableness of the questions that were thrown at me last weekend.
+Except that the joy of eating butterfinger brownies significantly outweighs the uncomfortableness of the questions that were thrown at me last weekend.

 Use a whisk to mix butter (melted), peanut butter and brown sugar until they’re well combined.

-Whisk in eggs and vanilla extract.
+Stir in eggs and vanilla extract.

 Add flour- just a cup.

-Stir in a bunch of chopped butterfinger candy bars.
+Stir in a bunch of chopped Butterfinger candy bars.
 Oh yeah.